The Books that Influence My Writing Life

 A Separate Peace, by Jonathan Knowles

-I read this book when I was senior in high school.
-Since then, hardly a year has gone by that I haven’t re-read it..
+I read this book as a senior in high school.
+Hardly a year has passed since then when I haven’t re-read it.

-I remember sitting in the basement of my parent’s home, curled up on my fold-out couch that doubled as my bed and reading the book.
-I remember because I was overcome with such deep well of emotions.
+I remember sitting in the basement of my parents’ home, curled up on my fold-out couch that doubled as my bed, and reading the book.
+I remember because I was overcome with such a deep well of emotions.
 I felt as if Knowles had observed my life and constructed a main character who had felt everything that I was feeling at the time.

-Certainly, I’d read books that touched me before, but Knowles’ book is the first one that I remember moving me to uncontrollable tears.
+Certainly, I’d read books that touched me before, but Knowles’ book is the first one that moved me to uncontrollable tears.

 “Consider the Lobster” and (working on) Infinite Jest, by David Foster Wallace